 Adults often ask kids, “what do you want to be when you grow up?”
 Though many kids have dreams of becoming firemen, ballerinas, or marine biologists, others have no clue what to pursue.
 By completing career tests for kids, children get suggestions of possible job fits so that they can further explore those professions.
 This short career quiz consists of kid-friendly questions like, “If you were asked to help clean the house, what would your answer be?”
 “What question word is your favorite?” and “What kind of candy best describes you?”
 The results reveal a handful of related professions that children may enjoy learning more about.

 Becoming an entrepreneur requires different skills and a different approach than securing a position at an established organization.
 Because entrepreneurs build companies from the ground up, they have to be more resourceful, broadly capable, and self-motivated than the average applicant.
 This quiz determines entrepreneurial type so that participants better understand their business style.
 The results determine optimal business size, individual strengths and areas of improvement, suggested steps for success, and ideal occupations.
 Taking the test and analyzing resulting profiles also helps individuals find compatible entrepreneurial styles so that they can find suitable business partners.

 Take the Entrepreneur Type Quiz.

 While few folks immediately sign up for college or apply for a job on the basis of career test results alone, these quizzes provide valuable direction.
-Completing career tests and reading results helps undecided professionals determine a career path by identifying strengths, interests, and beliefs, and presenting options for applicants to study further on their own.
+Completing career aptitude tests and reading results helps undecided professionals determine a career path by identifying strengths, interests, and beliefs, and presenting options for applicants to study further on their own.